Three point interaction of Dirac fermions with higher spin particles and discrete symmetries: Dirac bilinears in even and odd spacetimes

 where $(\Lambda)^{(r)}$ denotes the $r$ factors of $\Lambda^\mu{}_\nu$.
 In case of Dirac spinors, the matrix $M^{(r)}$ is given by $\beta\Gamma^{(r)}$.
 Using equation \eqref{paritymatrix}, it can be checked that the parity matrix $\beta$ maps the representation $d(\Lambda)$ to it's hermitian conjugate $d(\Lambda)^\dagger$ such that

-In even spacetime, the most general bilinears for a single Dirac spinor are given by
+In even $D=2m$ spacetime, the most general bilinears for a single Dirac spinor are given by

 where $\bar{\Psi}\equiv \Psi^\dagger\beta$ is the Dirac adjoint spinor which transforms as $d(\Lambda)^{-1}$ under the $Spin(2m)$.
 The rank $0$ Dirac bilinears gives the Dirac mass term.
 As we will see later, it is always possible to add a Dirac mass term without breaking any discrete $(C,R_i,T)$ symmetry in a theory of Dirac spinors in even spacetime dimensions.

-For three-point couplings, we only consider the Dirac spinors to be massless, which in $D=2m$ are the irreducible representation of the Little group $Spin(2m-2)$ of the spin group $Spin(2m)$.
-The maximum rank of an irreducible tensor of $Spin(2m-2)$ is $m-1$; the higher rank tensors are dual to these tensors using \eqref{evengammarelation}.
-Therefore, the rank of the irreducible massless Dirac bilinear is $0\leq r\leq m-1$.
+For three-point couplings, we only consider the Dirac spinors to be massless.
+As discussed in \ref{app:productofirreps}, the one particle states of a Dirac spinor transform under the direct sum of the two inequivalent fundamental spinor representations $\rho$ and $\tilde{\rho}$ of the Little group $Spin(2m-2)$.
+All the independent massless Dirac bilinears are governed by the irreducible representations in the product of two massless Little group states.
+The complete group theoretical construction of the irreducible representations in the product of spinor states of $Spin(2m-2)$ is discussed in appendix \ref{app:productofevenirrpes}.
+In any $D=2m/2m+1$ spacetime, the product of one particle spinor states transforms under the irreducible representations of $Spin(D-2)\otimes Spin(D-2)$ and generates irreducible antisymmetric tensors of rank $0\leq r\leq m-1$.
+Thus, any irreducible Dirac bilinear can have a maximum rank of $m-1$.

 The interactions of these bilinears with the massive higher-spinning Bosons might involve derivatives acting over the spinors.
 In order to manifest invariance under the Spin group, we first write down the most general bilinears, which involve $s$ number of derivatives and a rank $r$ Clifford element